Q. How do I research an accuracy of an article?

 - Once you establish if the author is an expert in the field, then you want to closely examine the finding.
 What does the data say?
 How did the author reach his/her conclusion?
 Is there a flaw in the logic?
 Is the argument sound?
 Is the argument biased?
 Is the argument based on facts or opinions?
 What is the author trying to accomplish with the argument?

 - You also want to pay attention to who is publishing the information.
 Is it published by a scholarly journal?
 Is it from a website known for biased articles?
-Is it from The Onion?
+Is it from an online satire account?

-- The age of the information does matter.
+- The publication date of the article is important.
 If the information is 10 years old, you will want to look for newer research in the field, as new information may have altered this finding.

 If you can reasonably verify that: